 This is super easy and happens automatically when you run

-npm run watch from the terminal in your project directory (as long as you've run
+npm run dev from the terminal in your project directory (as long as you've run

 npm install first).